Icon-05

 4. Designate a Point Person:

-You can also assign the process of provider credentials and enrollment to any staff that is dedicated while ensuring accountability and accuracy in the whole process.
+You can also assign the process of provider credentials anEnrollmentnt to dedicated staff while ensuring accountability and accuracy throughout.

 5. Engage Professional Services:

-You can also engage a professional service that offers provider enrollment and credentialing services that can help you a lot when you are new to the medical practice or even if you have no idea about the whole process.
+You can also engage a professional service that offers provider enrollment and credentialing services.
+These services can be very helpful when you are new to the medical practice or have no idea about the whole process.

 6. Monitor Regularly: